cwalk/LeapMotion-PhilipsHue/README.md

 Run the files by using the command `node filename.js`

+## WARNING

+An important warning, is that some of the code associated with using the Leap Motion + the Philips Hue lights is a little buggy.
+This means it might not always run the first time perfectly, so keep re-trying to get a good connection.
+Sometimes it will even "timeout" and you will have to run the script again.

+My reasoning behind this is because there is a lot of network communication going on.
+Basically because the Leap Motion doesn't have it's own processor, it just sends a bunch of data to your computer.
+Your computer then has to send that data to the router the Bridge is connected on, through the JavaScript file.
+Then, the router relays that to the Bridge through a hardwired connection.
+Then the Bridge finally sends that info to the lights, through the Xigbee protocol.
+So theres a lot of "inbetweens" that are necessary to send the data from the Leap, to be interpretted by the code on your computer, to perform actions from the lights.

 ## blink

 `blink.js` will simply connect to 1 light, and toggle it on and off, through JavaScript.